alabut/alabut.github.io/writing/designsprint7.md

 Especially when it comes to exercises that are meant to coax out the collective knowledge of a team, all you really want is to stimulate the best ideas from every team member and synthesize them into concrete product directions.
 All the other techniques in a design sprint are ones that a self-sufficient designer should be able to carry out in parallel, whether solo or by pairing up with devs and PMs, so why waste everybody’s time with esoteric techniques?

-Group insights and consensus is exactly what the mini sprint format generates with nothing more than markers, paper, and a stopwatch.
+***THIS PARA NEEDS REWORKING*** Group insights and consensus is exactly what the mini sprint format generates with nothing more than markers, paper, and a stopwatch.
 It’s a more efficient way to get what I consider to be the core benefit of a much longer design sprint.

-NOTE: Move the paragraphs above into the section introing my technique, right before getting into details about the format.
+NOTE: Move the paragraphs above into the section introing my technique?